ashishxdev/calculator-app/README.md

 # 🧮 Calculator App

-A simple and stylish calculator built with **HTML, CSS, and JavaScript**.
+A simple and stylish calculator built with **HTML, TailwindCSS, and JavaScript**.
 Perform basic arithmetic operations with a clean UI and responsive design.

 ## 🚀 Features